Who we are

 The Weld County RSVP has received several awards including the Greeley/ Weld County Senior Award, Group Publishing Community Service Award, Public Service Senior Award, JC Penny Golden Rule Award, Public Service Seniors Award, Colorado Cares Service Award and United Way Volunteer of Excellence.

 RSVP is housed in Brown Hall on President's Row on UNC’s central campus.
-Please go to the northwest doors and ring the door bell.
+Please go to the northwest doors and ring the door bell or knock on the door closet to handicap parking.